Skip to content

 Returns:

-• tuple[str, Type[SectionBase]]
+• tuple[str, type[SectionBase]]

-tuple[str, Type[SectionBase]]: The entry type name and the section validator.
+The entry type name and the section validator.

-Source code in rendercv/data/models/curriculum_vitae.py
+Source code in src/rendercv/data/models/curriculum_vitae.py

 def get_entry_type_name_and_section_validator(

-entry: dict[str, str | list[str]] | str | Type, entry_types: list[Type]
+entry: dict[str, str | list[str]] | str | type | None, entry_types: tuple[type]

-) -> tuple[str, Type[SectionBase]]:
+) -> tuple[str, type[SectionBase]]:

 """Get the entry type name and the section validator based on the entry.